Major Boobage: Plot

 Kenny, meanwhile, is still able to acquire cat urine and is now addicted.
 The boys try to stop his cheesing addiction, threatening to tell his parents, and confiscate his cat.
 Kyle's mother Sheila finds the cat in Kyle's dresser drawer, but Kyle denies that it is his.
-He is nevertheless grounded, and Gerald takes the cat downstairs, where it is revealed that Gerald himself was once a user.
+He is nonetheless grounded, and Gerald takes the cat downstairs, where it is revealed that Gerald himself was once a user.
 Despite being clean for ten years, temptation takes over, and Gerald cheeses himself "one last time".
 Under the influence, he finds himself in the fantasy world, flying a B-17G.
 After encountering the woman with the large breasts, he is shocked to find Kenny there as well, having found the cats Cartman hid in his attic.

 Gerald and Kenny are told by the woman's father, who is the kingdom ruler, that they must battle at the Breastriary in Nippopolis.
 Back in reality, a large audience is watching Gerald and Kenny fight at the playground (still believing themselves to be in the fantasy world), shocking Sheila and embarrassing Kyle.
 Gerald makes a public apology with an indignant Sheila by his side and lifts the ban on cats.
 He tells his audience that it is not the fault of cats, as the cats only produce urine, while people actively choose to use it.

 Cartman says he has learned that beings cannot be deprived of their freedom.
-Upon hearing this, Kyle then asks Cartman whether he does not notice a similarity between the recent happenings and anything else in history, but Cartman sees none.
-The boys then find Kenny, sniffing a flower, believing that he is getting "high on life", but Kenny then starts rapidly sniffing a handful of flowers and is transported back to his drug-induced fantasy world, much to Stan, Kyle and Cartman's horror.
+Upon hearing this, Kyle then asks Cartman whether he does not notice a similarity between the recent happenings and anything else in history (alluding to the holocaust), but Cartman sees none.
+The boys then find Kenny, sniffing a flower, believing that he is getting "high on life", but Kenny then starts rapidly sniffing a handful of flowers and is transported back to his drug-induced fantasy world, much to his friends' horror.